33 Wholesale Hacks To Help You Sell More Stuff

 6. Give a small discount on your collections.
 Make it a no-brainer for them to say “I’ll have your Starter Pack / Sunshine Collection / Weasels of the World Bundle please.”

-8. Buffer your tweets.
+8. Use Buffer or a similar service to send out your tweets.
 They go out on cue while you get on with other stuff.

 9. Take a day off and go into shops.
 Try to see them from the retailer’s point of view.
 What’s working in the store?
 What could be better?
 How do customers move around the space.
 What gets their attention?
-Use your business eye.
+Think like a shopkeeper instead of a shopper.

 10. If you have no retail experience of your own, find someone who does.
 Feed them pizza and beer while they tell you what it’s like to work in a shop.
 What do they say about their customers?
 What are their best and worst stories?
 What’s annoying and soul-destroying?
 What’s wonderful?